cdchoy/ppcc/README.md

 $ python3 ppsuite/ppexe <some .ppasm file>
 ```

+### Virtualization

+Want to develop on the PPCPU but don't meet the dependency requirements?
+There's a virtual machine option in the PPAPI class that should be able to run a virtual PPCPU with basically no dependencies.
+It'll run everything on a PPCPU simulator instead of a real powerpoint.
+(We know it kinda defeats the purpose, but 2 second runtime makes testing significantly easier than a 5 minute one.)

+To do so, you'll need to make a `PPEXE` object with the `ppt` specified as `None`.
+Then, you'll need to update the `if __name__ == "__main__"` section in `ppexe.py`.
+Then, you should be able to remove the win32* dependencies as well as anything to do with window management (just try removing stuff until it breaks).

+TODO- make virtualization usage more streamlined

 ## Challenges

 1) We had no a priori knowledge on how Turing Machines or Punch Cards actually worked...